 Color & Size

 Map two attributes in your data and finalize the color and size of point symbols on the map.
 You can use the same attribute twice: first to set the size of the symbols and again to set the colors, based on the part of the data you want to emphasize.
-This is suitable when you want to show count information, such as total population, shaded by a variable, such as population density.
+This is suitable when you want to show count information, such as total population, shaded by an attribute, such as population density.

 Types & Size